django/deps/draft/email-providers.md

 This change would also implement `__delitem__()` on `mail.providers` (or possibly `__setitem__()` allowing only a `None` value), which would discard a cached backend instance and force creation of a new one on the next access.

-### Future: Annotate sent messages with `using`

-The locmem (testing) EmailBackend could set `using` properties on the copies of sent messages it writes to the testing outbox, to allow tests to verify which provider alias was used.

-Or a more expansive approach would add `using` to *every* EmailMessage as it is sent—with any backend—roughly analogous to Django's `QuerySet.db` property.

 ## Reference implementation